 - But remember: if your board report is dominated by hotline/helpline data, the natural conclusion that the board will draw is that E&C is only about the helpline.
 While helplines are a critical element of an effective program, we know that the data represents only a fraction of all reports that are raised, and helpline calls are certainly not illustrative of overall employee concerns or behavior.
 Nor do they accurately reflect your organization’s culture.
 As a result, be sure to provide detailed information on aspects of your E&C program beyond the helpline.

 - Avoid the data dump.
 While functions such as finance, sales and marketing often present data-rich reports to the boards, the temptation is to try and match them.
 The difference is that these functions have a long history of collecting and analyzing data and the board members are comfortable looking for trends or gaps.
 However, comparatively speaking, ethics and compliance is new to the table.
 Don’t use data as a crutch.
 Dumping every possible data point into your board report does not make your compliance department look better.
 Data should be used to tee up or support the “why” and “how” of your overall effectiveness.
 Tell the board what the data means to you, what it should mean to them and how you are using the data to move toward your strategic goals and vision.

 Still feel like you absolutely must share all data you can generate?
 That’s what an appendix is for.
 Your biggest news for the board shouldn’t be about how many people completed required training.

-To make sure you see all of our posts on 2016 trends, subscribe to the NAVEX Global blog today.
-Or, to see all ten trends at once, download the whitepaper here at any time.
 Want to talk with an expert about your specific challenges for the coming year?
 Schedule a consultation with our ethics and compliance experts—we'd love to see how we might help support you and your organization.